-Rocks in the Town of Blind River and surrounding area have been affected by one or more deformation events, related to both the Early Archean Kenoran Orogeny (2.72-2.70 billion years) and the Early Proterozoic Penokean Orogeny (1.85 billion years).
+Rocks in the Town of Spanish and surrounding area have been affected by one or more deformation events, related to both the Early Archean Kenoran Orogeny (2.72-2.70 billion years) and the Early Proterozoic Penokean Orogeny (1.85 billion years).

-Deformation related to the Kenoran Orogeny in the Town of Blind River and surrounding area affected mostly rocks within the Whiskey Greenstone Belt.
-Folding of the greenstone belt rocks during this orogeny and prior to the emplacement of granitoids during Archean time, caused the formation of an early, east-southeast trending syncline and the development of a foliation subparallel to the orientation of the rocks.
-Local minor folding also developed in the greenstone belt as a consequence of the emplacement of different intrusions (Rogers, 1992; Jensen, 1994).
+Deformation related to the Kenoran Orogeny in the Town of Spanish and surrounding area affected mostly rocks within the Whiskey Greenstone Belt.
+Folding of the greenstone rocks during this orogeny, caused the formation of an early, east-southeast trending syncline and the development of a foliation subparallel to the orientation of the rocks.
+Local minor folding also developed in the Greenstone Belt as a consequence of the emplacement of different intrusions (Rogers, 1992; Jensen, 1994).
+The earliest known intrusion phase of the Ramsey-Algoma Granitoid Complex consists of gneissic tonalite.
+This gneissic tonalite may have been either deformed previous to the Kenoran Orogeny or along with the greenstone rocks during the Kenoran Orogeny (Rogers, 1992).
+The massive character of later intrusive phases of the Ramsey-Algoma Granitoid Complex indicates that these phases were not affected by the Kenoran Orogeny.

-During the Penokean Orogeny, about 1.85 billion years ago, all rocks in the Town of Blind River and surrounding area were affected by different degrees of deformation.
-The highest degree of deformation concentrated in the rocks of the Whiskey Lake Greenstone Belt and the Huronian Supergroup, where compression created the Penokean Fold Belt.
+During the Penokean Orogeny, about 1.85 billion years ago, all rocks in the Town of Spanish and surrounding area were affected by different degrees of deformation.
+The highest degree of deformation was concentrated in the rocks of the Greenstone Belt and the Huronian Supergroup, where compression created the Penokean Fold Belt.
 The Penokean Fold Belt extends from Sudbury westward along the north shore of Lake Huron and is characterized by large, regional, east-trending folds and faults.
-Examples of such structures in the Town of Blind River and surrounding area are the Quirke Lake Syncline, Chiblow Anticline, Murray Fault System, and Flack Lake Fault (Figure 3.2).
+Examples of such structures in the Town of Spanish and surrounding area are the Quirke Lake Syncline, Chiblow Anticline, Murray Fault System, and Flack Lake Fault (Figure 3.2).
 The east-southeast trending Quirke Lake Syncline affects rocks of the Whiskey Lake Greenstone Belt and the overlaying Huronian Supergroup.
 The Quirke Lake Syncline has a shallow westward plunge and steep dip of the axial plane.

-The Murray Fault System can be traced from Sault Ste.
+The Murray Fault System can be traced for several kilometres from Sault Ste.
 Marie to Sudbury (Robertson, 1967).
-In the Town of Blind River and surrounding area the Murray Fault System runs near the shoreline of Lake Huron (Figure 3.2).
-The Murray Fault System is a steeply south-dipping listric fault that appeared to have moved in a reverse sense for about 15-20 km (Zolnai et al., 1984).
+In the Town of Spanish and surrounding area the Murray Fault System runs along the shoreline of Lake Huron and bisects the Town of Spanish (Figure 3.2).
+It is a steeply south-dipping listric fault that appears to have moved in a reverse sense for about 15-20 km (Zolnai et al., 1984).
 It records mainly dextral movement (Bennett et al., 1991), but sinistral movement has also been reported (Abraham, 1953).
-The major east-west faults of the Murray Fault System appear to have been initiated before the Huronian Supergroup was deposited, but periodic re-activation occurred syn-depositionally (Reid, 2003).
+The major east-west faults of the Murray Fault System appear to have been initiated before the Huronian Supergroup was deposited, but periodic re-activation occurred syndepositionally (Reid, 2003).